giordano/giordano.github.io/_posts/2019-02-12-julia-do-vs-python-with.md

 The
 [`do`-block](https://docs.julialang.org/en/v1/manual/functions/#Do-Block-Syntax-for-Function-Arguments-1)
-in Julia aims to address a different problem: write in a different way the passing a function as argument to another function.
+in Julia aims to address a different problem: write in a different way the passing of a function as argument to another function.

 In a simple way, any function `func` accepting a function as first argument: